Ryan Mitchell Wood: Death

 On March 7, 2007, Wood's life came to an end under circumstances that are still not entirely clear, his death is veiled in mystery.
 While some reports suggest he took his own life in Florence, Oregon, official records to confirm these details have not been located.
 Some believe that he drank himself into a deep and dark depression because he was responsible for the murder that Gabriel "Snoop" Roberson is serving life in prison for.
 Wood never hired an appeal lawyer and never confessed to the shooting, despite letting Roberson know that eventually he would do so.
 Rapper A-Wax released a single named "East Co Co", in which it is alleged that Wood left a will and a confession tape before he died.
 Rumors of a confession tape have been denied.

 On November 3, 2025 Gabriel Snoop Roberson came to a plea agreement with the East Contra Costa prosecutor, Roberson pleaded no contest to voluntary manslaughter, four counts of attempted murder, and gang enhancement.
-He was resentenced to 35 years with credit for time served he will be released after 5 years with a projected released date in 2030. due to sentencing guidelines he will leave prison in two years 2027.
+He was resentenced to 35 years with credit for time served he will be released after 5 years with a projected released date in 2030. due to sentencing guidelines he will leave prison in 2027.

 In 2018, a memorial headstone installed at Holy Cross Cemetery in Antioch in honor of Wood was reported stolen.
 The theft of the headstone was met with shock and sadness from his community, who viewed it as a deeply disrespectful act.